elopio/docs/source/includes/_api.md

 ### [bidAndAsk contract](https://github.com/AugurProject/augur-core/blob/master/src/functions/bidAndAsk.se)
 #### placeOrder(type, fxpAmount, fxpPrice, market, outcome[, onSent, onSuccess, onFailed])

 Place a bid or ask order onto the order book.
-These orders can be filled using the `trade` method described in the next section. `placeOrder` will fail if the market doesn't exist, the `fxpAmount` or `fxpPrice` are invalid values, or if this is an oracle only branch.
+These orders can be filled using the `trade` method described in the `trade` contract section. `placeOrder` will fail if the market doesn't exist, the `fxpAmount` or `fxpPrice` are invalid values, or if this is an oracle only branch.
 The minimum order allowed is 0.00000001.

 #### cancel(orderID[, onSent, onSuccess, onFailed])